Flathead Ford Performance

 Tri-Power Manifold

 Improved power can be seen with a tri-carb setup, but a stock 239ci flathead will have a hard time handling three carbs.
-A 258ci engine (3-5/16" bore and 3-3/4" stroke) with a mild cam would be a better platform for this.
-Running a tri-carb on the street would benefit from a progressive throttle linkage.
+The 258ci version with a mild cam would be a better platform for this.

 Carburetor Upgrades

-The most common carburetors seen on the flathead are the Holley 94 and the Stromberg 97.
-Although the 94 has a slightly better flow rate, twin 97's are a more popular choice among traditionalists.
-A "new" Stromberg 97 carb is produced by a company called H&H.
+The two most common carburetors seen on the flathead are the Holley 94 and Stromberg 97.
+Although the 94 has a slightly better flow rate, twin 97's are the more popular choice among traditionalists.

 Edelbrock makes their own "94" carburetor, which has a die-cast bowl and air horn and aluminum 3-bolt base.
 A secondary version of this carb, without the choke, is available for multi-carb setups.
 Both versions have extended throttle shafts for easy installation when used in dual and triple carb combos.